pchernikhowsky/AVR488/README.md

 ### Dependencies

-AVR488 supports both ATmega168 or ATmega328 devices.
+AVR488 supports both ATmega168 or ATmega328 devices (both the 10 and 20 MHz variants).

 * Requires [MicroChip Studio 7 for AVR devices](https://www.microchip.com/en-us/tools-resources/develop/microchip-studio) for building the firmware.
 * An ISP programmer (AVRISP MKII, AVR JTAG ICE, etc.) is needed to program the flash memory and set the fuses.